Christmas Gifts from the heart

 - Does the person talk about a certain game or game system?
 You could purchase them a gaming magazine that discusses all of the latest games or tips on how to play a game they already have.

-- Is the person crafty (as in do they like to make things not in are they a go behind the back kind of person )?
+- Is the person crafty (as in 'do they like to make things' not 'are they a go behind the back kind of person')?
 You could purchase them a craft kit for them to make--jewelry kit, ceramic paint kit, paint by number, yarn and crochet needle, etc.

 - Is the person a fan of a particular character?
 You could purchase them items with the character displayed--or something with their favorite team logo such as a hat or coffee mug.

 The possibilities are endless and the gifts will be the most unique.
 A unique gift ususally makes an impression.
 Happily, a unique gift usually makes a smile.